Back to Home Page or

 who are interested and relaxed), and lower scores for other groups (those

-More recently computer games are increasingly being used to test ESP.
-The computer is programmed so that a random series determines the targets, and
+More recently computer games are increasingly being used to test this

+phenomena.
+The computer is programmed so that a random series determines

-and all psychical experiments is preconceived or previously learned
+in all psychical experiments is preconceived or previously learned

 knowledge.
 This concerns any knowledge which might influence the subject's

 activity.
 For example, a person might say she sensed her son would

 telephone her on that certain day at that specific time.
-If the son had previously called
+If the son had

-that this person had not head from the other person for sometime and was
+person had not head from the other person for sometime and was expecting

 phenomena all factors must be considered when examining the performance.

-were changing the way people thought the mind sensed information.
-Historically
+experiments were changing the way people thought the mind sensed

 However, increasing evidence is demonstrating that ESP does exist, but it